Fitness Trackers & Smartwatches:

 Fitness tracker on woman's wrist.

 Fitness trackers and smartwatches are designed to be worn for more extended periods and for exercising.
-So, no surprise here, they get sweaty.
+So, no surprise here, they get sweaty and dirty.

 A quick rinse in the shower is a good start, but that won't kill germs or remove more stubborn dirt and stuck-on grime where disease-causing microorganisms love to take up residence.